whatever-nine/surgeon/README.md

 The following commands are supported:

 * relog [name] - Relogs the name specified.
 Do not touch anything until the module logs in for you
+* relog [number] - Relog to the n-th character from your selection list.
+* relog nx - relog to the next character in your list.
 * surgeon load [x] - preview/load the preset with the number x
 * surgeon race - emulates a race change.
 Can only be used while in Celestial Arena.
 * surgeon gender - emulates a gender change.
 Can only be used while in Celestial Arena.